Mushrifp/RPS-Game-React-Native/README.md

+🎮 Rock Paper Scissors Game (React Native)
-This is a simple React Native game where you choose Rock, Paper, or Scissors, and a bot randomly selects one as well.
-The game then compares the choices to determine whether you win, lose, or draw.
+This is a fun and simple React Native game where you pick 🪨 Rock, 📄 Paper, or ✂️ Scissors — and a bot randomly makes its choice too.
-Check out Release for download the apk
+The game then compares both picks and tells you if you Win 🏆, Lose 😢, or Draw 🤝.

+📦 Want to try it out?
+👉 Head over to the Releases section to download the APK and start playing!